 0 have signed.
 Let’s get to 200!

 When my family and friends learned of my profession they were “deeply disturbed” they called everyone they could think of and told them about this awful tragedy.
 One of those people being the mother of my step child Abby.
 She had already been long since aware of my occupation as a dancer and that had never posed a problem until the rest of the family had decided it was unsafe.
 I believe this is all just plain old bullying.
 Now I have become a “danger” to her daughter and the little girl I watched grow for three plus years, bathing feeding and loving her for years is now no longer allowed alone with me for fear of what may happen to her if she is around a dancer.
-I am not a dancer I am a mother a wife and a stepmother who’s occupation is an exotic dancer.
+I am not a dancer I am a mother and a stepmother who’s occupation is an exotic dancer.
 My lifestyle does not reflect or effect my home life.
 I am a person who will not be made to stay home and do dishes.
 I will not be told that being a dancer makes me a bad mother.
 At night after work, I shower take my makeup off lay in bed with my son and I am still the same mother I have always been.

 If a man works as a clown is he not to be taken seriously when he is not on the clock?
 Is he always simply that a clown who does nothing but make people laugh?
 That debt collector who calls you about a past due bill who you meet with such hostility and anger when they call your phone do you treat them the same way when you see them in the super market?
 I sure hope not.